-Often, entities within a controlled group perform services for each other that span the R&D process.
-How should these activities be treated if the research activities are spread among various members of the controlled group?
+Often, entities within a controlled group perform services for each other that span the research and development process.
+How should these activities be treated if the R&D projects are spread among various members of the controlled group?

 Reg.
 Section 1.41-6(i)(2) states that: “If one member of a group performs qualified research on behalf of another member, the member performing the research shall include in its QREs any in-house research expenses for that work [i.e., wage payments and direct supply costs] and shall not treat any amount received or accrued as funding the research.
 Conversely, the member for whom the research is performed shall not treat any part of any amount paid or incurred as a contract research expense.”